trellis-ldp/trellis-vocabulary/README.md

 # trellis-ontology
-An ontology for the Trellis repository
+Ontologies for the Trellis repository

+This repository includes
+  * The [core types](trellis.ttl) used by a Trellis repository
+  * A [DOAP file](doap.ttl) describing the project itself
+  * A [JSON-LD Context](trellisresource.json) file used by internal data representations